Home

 These vibrant handpainted porcelain tile and jar from the Orient serve as inspiration and a reminder of the richness of the traditions of the past.

-Today's decorative artists learn and apply various styles of folk art to their decorative painting.
-It is a limitless and boundless pursuit.
-In addition to tole painting and the folk art styles of many countries such as Germany, Russia, Norway, Sweden, England, Mexico and early American country painting, decorative artists of the 21st century are adept at rediscovering various other forms of decorative art associated with countries like Turkey, Japan, China, Indonesia, among others and adapting them to 3-dimensional surfaces.
+Today's decorative painters still learn from and apply various styles of traditional folk art to their decorative painting.
+It is a limitless and boundless pursuit and decorative artists of the 21st century are adept at rediscovering various other forms of decorative art associated with many other countries and adapting them to 3-dimensional surfaces.

 Many contemporary decorative artists specialise in one or a few folk art styles and others have adapted traditional techniques or developed their own styles and techniques to create a new heritage of decorative art.